-Update November 2013: Since writing these tips Lightroom 5 has been realised and I am happy to say all the tips below still work in Lightroom 5 and 4.
+Update 2015: Since writing these tips Lightroom CC (6) has been realised and I am happy to say all the tips below still work in Lightroom 5.
 The next two paragraphs might not be that relevant anymore so to get to the tips just click here.

 Lightroom is Adobe’s flagship photo processing and organizing tool which celebrated its 5th birthday in February 2012 (I am a little late in posting this!).
 What better way can there be to celebrate this other than giving you my five top Lightroom tips?
 I started using it when it was version 1 with a G4 Power Book in April 2007.
 Its use is widespread amongst photographers now and I know fewer and fewer people using alternatives.
 I for one can’t image working without it.
 I don’t start up Photoshop anymore unless I want to combine two or more images or move things around in an image.

 Lightroom 4 was released in March 2012 and one of the hottest features was the price drop.
 It’s now just £99 for the full version and £59 for the upgrade.
 I am pretty sure that when I got version 1 it was £250 or more.
 It’s one of the only things I really try and push on people that take my photography course is to get this software as it will make you life so much easier.